A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: Numerical Experiments

-The adversarial deep learning image classification problem aims to develop a model that is robust to adversarial attacks on images \cite{madry2018towards}.
-Given an image belonging to one of $m_3$ classes, we use a neural network prediction function $h_{\vtheta}: \mathbb{R}^{l \times w \times h} \to \mathbb{R}^{m_3}$, parameterized by $\vtheta$, to predict the target class.
-The corresponding loss function and distance function in \eqref{eq:model2} and \eqref{eq:smoothg2} is given by
+We finally consider adversarially robust image classification, where the goal is to train a classifier that is robust to perturbations of the input images \citep{madry2018towards}.
+Given an image, we use a neural network prediction function $h_{\vtheta}: \mathbb{R}^{l \times w \times h} \to \mathbb{R}^{m_3}$, parameterized by $\vtheta$, to predict the target class.
+The corresponding loss function and distance function in~\eqref{eq:model2},~\eqref{eq:smoothg}, and~\eqref{eq:smoothg2} are given by